What is Azure Internet of Things (IoT)?

 Microsoft provides open-source Device SDKs that you can use to build the apps that run on your devices.

-To learn more, see IoT device development.
+To learn more about the devices in your IoT solution, see IoT device development.

 A mobile refrigeration truck sends temperature every 5 minutes to an IoT Hub.